Sazid99246/100-days-of-code/r1-log.md

 1. Completed reading chapter 1.2 from the book **Computer Science: An interdisciplinary Approach**, and practiced some problems from the exercise of the chapter.
 Actually there are lots of practices in every chapter of this book, so I think I need 2 or 3 more days to complete the full practice.
 2. Did Problem of the day from Geeksforgeeks, though it was tough for me, because I didn't know about sets and hashsests in java.
 3. Completed some more problems from Geeksforgeeks.
-3. Completed *Basic HTML* from FreeCodeCamp, attempted the quiz and passed, and built the video compilation page.
+4. Completed *Basic HTML* from FreeCodeCamp, attempted the quiz and passed, and built the video compilation page.

+### Day 5: January 2, 2025, Thursday
+Today's progress:
+1. Solved Problem of the day from Geeksforgeeks
+2. Watched all videos on **Semantic HTML** from FreeCodeCamp and Completed the **Cat Blog Page** workshop.
+Actually it was a very tough day for me.
+I was busy all the day for my exam, and it went good Alhamdulillah.
+So, I got a little bit of practice time today.